Count of Diois

 Count of Die, Diois or Dyois (French: Comte de Die or Diois; Vivaro-Alpine Occitan: Còmte de Diá or Diés) is a title of nobility, originally in the French peerage.

 It has been created multiple times.
 It existed as an entity in the Middle Ages from at least the 10th Century, later passing to the Counts of Valentinois and the Bishop-Counts of Die (or Diois) before both were incorporated into Dauphiny proper.
 It was re-created in 1350 by King Philip VI of France from part of the lands and titles sold to him by Dauphin Humbert II of Viennois.
 At this time, Dauphiny comprised the Counties of Valentinois, Albon, Grésivaudan, Grenoble, Oisans, Briançon (or Briançonnais), Embrun, and Gap; the Barony of La Tour du Pin; and the Dauphiny of Viennois.
-The County of Diois was also given to Cesar Borgia, then Duke of Valentinois, by King Louis XII of France.
+The County of Diois was also given to Cesar Borgia, then Duke of Valentinois, by King Louis XII.

 Background

 The origins of the County of Diois are obscure, as sources before the 11th Century are scarce.

 The Counts of Diois became, at some point, nominal vassals of the Bishop-Counts of Diois, which led to repeated disputes.
 Raymond V of Toulouse (in 1156) and Frederic Barbarossa (in 1178) granted many of the Counts' lands in the Diois to the Bishops, with the latter awarding to the Bishops full jurisdiction and royal rights over the city of Die and all William of Poitiers' lands in the diocese save for the Castle of Quint to the Bishop-Counts.

-The title of Count of Die/Diois seems to have persisted among the Counts of Valentinois separately from the Bishop-Counts of Diois, as the County was given to Aymar of Poitiers by the Count of Toulouse in 1189.
+The title of Count of Die/Diois seems to have persisted among the Counts of Valentinois separately from the Bishop-Counts of Diois, as the county was given to Aymar of Poitiers by the Count of Toulouse in 1189.

 The later county of Diois was born from part of the Dauphiny of Viennois, an ancient group of lands and titles in the Holy Roman Empire since 1032.
 All titles were under Dauphin of Viennois denomination and Houses which were its owner, were powerful in late-Middle Ages and renaissance.
 In the 15th century, Dauphiny of Viennois at the head of House de La Tour du Pin, presented several conflicts in pursuit of absolutist Capet-Valois policy.
 It was fortunate for France that Humbert II de la Tour-du-Pin, last Dauphin of Viennois, had been incompetent and extravagant, lacking the warlike ardour of his brother Guigues VIII.
 How Dauphine he depleted his treasury funding a vain Crusade to rescue the Holy Land, failuring at all in his propose and after the death of his only son André and without issue and being an incompetent and luxurious man, he decides sale his patrimony to the best offer.